NewSee how

 • Have budget for a mid-tier subscription

-Consider alternatives if budget is a major constraint or if you need highly specialized features that Apple Pay doesn't offer.
+Consider alternatives if budget is a major constraint or if you need highly specialized features that Apple Pay does not offer.

-How does Apple Pay compare to [main competitor]?
+How does Apple Pay compare to its main competitor?

 Compared to its main competitors, Apple Pay offers: